snedmagdous/epigenomics-trauma-nlp/README.md

 2. Explain the interactive features:
    - Highlight how users can explore term relationships visually.
+   - Elaborate on next implementation steps of 3D dash interactions, chatbot integration to interpret results, and better results after topic_modeling completiob.

 ---

 ## **What the TA Should Expect**
 - **Output Files**:
   - `expanded_terms.json`: Expanded terms generated dynamically.
-  - `preprocessed_articles.json`: Cleaned and categorized article data.
+  - `preprocessed_articles.json`: Cleaned and categorized article data that will then be used by topic_modeling to further interpret data.
-  - `postprocessed_articles.json`: Topics extracted from LangChain modeling.
-- **Interactive Visuals**: A running Dash app with multiple visualization types.
+- **Interactive Visuals**: A running app with multiple visualization types.
 - **Successful Test Cases**: Verified correctness of each pipeline step.

 ---